Colombian Rebels Release 6 Hostages

 BOGOTA, Colombia (AP) _ Leftist rebels who kidnapped an entire Avianca domestic flight released six hostages _ five elderly people and a baby _ to the International Red Cross on Tuesday.

-The group, among 46 who had been abducted, was turned over in a rural area of San Pablo, not far from where the twin-engine Fokker 50 was forced to land after being commandeered Monday en route from the northeastern city of Bucaramanga to Bogota, said Wavre.
-The 40 others were still being held.
+The hostages were freed in a rural area of San Pablo, not far from the remote northern airstrip where the twin-engine Fokker 50, carrying 41 passengers and five crew, was forced to land after being commandeered Monday en route from the northeastern city of Bucaramanga to Bogota.

-President Andres Pastrana, who spent much of the day in closed-door meetings with senior police and military officials, announced in a communique that the goverment believed the National Liberation Army, the country’s No. 2 guerrilla band, ``could be″ responsible for the mass abduction.
+President Andres Pastrana, who spent much of Tuesday in closed-door meetings with senior police and military officials, said in a communique that the government believed the National Liberation Army, the country’s No. 2 guerrilla band, was responsible.

-No group has claimed responsibility.
-The ELN is the most active rebel group in a region that has seen fierce combat in recent months between guerrillas and their paramilitary rivals.
+The 5,000-member National Liberation Army, or ELN, is the most active rebel group in the region, which has seen fierce combat in recent months between guerrillas and their paramilitary rivals.

-No senior government officials were aboard the plane, whose passengers included an Ecuadorian nun, an Italian lay Catholic worker, an elderly couple in failing health and a 3-month-old baby.
+No senior government officials were aboard the plane, whose passengers included an Ecuadorian nun and an Italian lay Catholic worker.
 The U.S. Embassy said it was trying to confirm local media reports an American was on the plane.

 Colombia’s weak central government has little or no control over vast areas that are dominated _ and terrorized _ by an assortment of increasingly brazen armed groups.
 Security at airports is notoriously lax.
 Drug trafficking has bred rampant corruption.
 And the rich and prominent protect themselves with phalanxes of bodyguards.